CodyAdam/my-admin-panel/doc/services.md

 ## Swagger API

 Swagger API is a development tool to show the API documentation.
+It is run inside of the backend server.
 It was **chosen by the client**.

 ## RabbitMQ